CGCN Group: Partners since 2014

 Michael Catanzaro was a partner from 2015 until 2017, when Trump selected him as an energy advisor for the president's National Economic Council.
 Catanzaro also worked on Trump's transition team following the 2016 election.
-Catanzaro resigned from the Trump administration in April 2018 to rejoin CGCN Group.
-Aaron Szabo, a lawyer who worked in both the Obama and Trump administrations, was named partner in 2018.
+Catanzaro left the Trump administration in April 2018 to rejoin CGCN Group.

-Matt Rhoades and Antonia Ferrier (former aide to Mitch McConnell) joined the firm in 2019.
+Matt Rhoades joined the firm in 2019.
+Matt Rhoades was previously campaign manager for Mitt Romney's 2012 presidential run.
 Scott Riplinger (former legislative director for Mike Crapo) joined CGCN in 2020.

 In 2021, as part of a merger with DC-based PR firm Matador, the firm added communications strategist Tracey Schmitt, former RNC Press Secretary and spokeswoman for the Bush re-elect campaign, as a Senior Partner.
 Merrill Smith, a former Bush Administration official, also joined from Matador.

-Since 2020, the firm has nearly quadrupled in size, and grown to include 20 partners, with additions including Tim Pataki, Ja’Ron Smith, Tim Killeen, Amber Kirschoeffer, C. Travis Cone, Jill Hamaker, Alex Renjel, and Peter Ventimiglia.
+Since 2020, the firm has nearly quadrupled in size, and grown to include 24 partners, with additions including Tim Pataki, Ja'Ron Smith, Tim Killeen, Amber Kirschoeffer, C. Travis Cone, Jill Hamaker, Alex Renjel, Peter Ventimiglia, and Dave Weinman.
+The firm has extensive ties with the Trump administration; current partners such as Tim Pataki and Ja'Ron Smith had also worked for the first Trump administration.
+The firm routinely organizes events with US Cabinet members, including Vice President JD Vance, as well as conservative media outlets such as Breitbart News.